pkmn/engine/docs/PROTOCOL.md

 **cartridge constraints with a lax consideration of the RNG** (though taking a strict intepretation of the RNG is required in some cases to be able to conservatively set the upper bounds in specific scenarios).
-In practice, the constants will usually be defined to handle "hackmons" legality as that is what is useful for the engines fuzz testing - see the precise definitions below for exact details.
-In most cases these scenarios have been derived with help from the [Z3 theorem prover](https://github.com/Z3Prover/z3).
+In practice, the constants will usually be defined to handle "hackmons" legality as that is what is useful for the engine's fuzz testing - see the precise definitions below for exact details.
+In most cases these scenarios have been derived with the [Z3 theorem prover](https://github.com/Z3Prover/z3).

 *The following maximum log size scenarios were developed with help from